List of diplomatic missions in India

 This is a list of diplomatic missions in India.
-There are 153 embassies/high commissions in New Delhi, and many countries maintain consulates in other Indian cities (not including honorary consulates).
+There are 159 embassies/high commissions in New Delhi, and many countries maintain consulates in other Indian cities.
 Most of these diplomatic missions in Delhi are located in Chanakyapuri diplomatic enclave.
-In January 2017, the Cabinet of India approved Dwarka Sector 24 to be a second Diplomatic Enclave for 39 countries on 34.87 ha of area, after Chanakyapuri.
+In January 2017, the Union Council of Ministers approved Dwarka Sector 24 to be a second Diplomatic Enclave for 39 countries on 34.87 ha of area, after Chanakyapuri.

+This listing does not include honorary consulates.